wp-plugins/buddypress-registration-groups-1/readme.txt

 * First version!

 == Upgrade Notice ==

+= 1.0.1 =
+* Tested plugin as functional with WordPress 3.8 and BuddyPress 1.9.
+Safe to upgrade.

 = 1.0 =
 This version is a major update that adds a brand new admin section!